Urashima Tarō: Commonly known version

-A summary of the Urashima tale from one of the nationalized textbooks will be given below.
-The base text used will be Urashima Tarō (うらしま太郎), from the 3rd edition of the or "national language reader", a widely familiar textbook used during the 1918–1932 period.
+A summary of the Urashima tale from one of the nationalized textbooks (Kokutei kyōkasho|Kokutei kyōkasho) will be given below.
+The base text used will be Urashima Tarō (うらしま太郎), from the 3rd edition of the Kokugo tokuhon|Kokugo tokuhon or "national language reader", a widely familiar textbook used during the 1918–1932 period.
 (Note: The 3rd edition was officially titled Jinjō shōgaku kokugo tokuhon (尋常小学国語読本) or "Elementary School National Language Reader".
-It was also known by its nickname and other known as the "White Reader".)
+It was also known by its nickname Hanahato tokuhon|Hanahato tokuhon and other known as the "White Reader".)
 An English translation has been provided in Yoshiko Holmes's thesis.
 (Note: The title is mixed hiragana and kanji in the 3rd edition.
 In the 2nd edition it was entirely in katakana.
 Although the story in the 2nd edition was earlier, Miura's analysis concentrated on the 3rd edition, as it was more widely read.)

 Long ago, a man named Urashima Tarō of unidentified profession (Note: The 3rd edition national textbook begins "むかし、うらしま太郎といふ人 (Long ago, a person named Urashima Tarō)".) (or, in recent textbooks often a fisherman) found a turtle on the beach being toyed with by a group of children.
 He purchased the turtle and released it in the ocean.

 Two or three days later, while he was fishing on a boat as always, the grateful turtle came and told him he would carry him on his back to the underwater Dragon Palace (Ryūgū).
 At the palace, the princess (Otohime) thanked him for saving the turtle.
 (Note: The 4th phase textbook adds that he was entertained by dances performed by tai (snapper), hirame (halibut), octopuses and other creatures.
 The tai and hirame fish feature in the school song.)

 After an unspecified number of days, remembrance of his mother and father made him homesick, and he bid farewell to Otohime.
 The princess tried to dissuade him from leaving, but finally let him go with a parting gift, a mysterious box called tamatebako whose lid he was told never to open.

 When Tarō returned to his hometown, everything had changed.
 His home was gone, his mother and father had perished, and the people he knew were nowhere to be seen.
 After not remembering the princess's warning, he lifted the lid of the box.
 A cloud of white smoke arose, turning him to a white-haired old man.

-The story remained as one of the dozen tales included in the 4th edition of national language reader textbooks also known as used from 1933 to c.
+The story remained as one of the dozen tales included in the 4th edition of national language reader textbooks also known as Sakura tokuhon|Sakura tokuhon used from 1933 to c.
 1940, thus continuing to enjoy wide recognition; for this reason Urashima could be considered one of the core stories of the so-called Japanese "national fairy tales".